ACER continued

 As I have just explained, it can be tricky to find a plant that will make the right size in the required timescale, that will also grow fast enough to get there.
 This is where the specimens can be worth their weight in gold.

-Select a 6’ high plant to fill that gap which will never get much taller!
+Select a 6’ high plant to fill that gap which will take forever to get much taller...
 Every gardeners dream!
 So whether it is a plant to give as a special gift or to mark an important occasion, simply a treat or just to make the neighbours jealous, consider a specimen Maple.
 If in doubt, please ask me and I will do my best to help.

 Nomenclature

-Another sticky issue!
-Elsewhere I have checked all my spellings and names against Plantfinder.
-However, with the Acers I have followed the nomenclature and spelling (I hope!) in Peter Gregory’s revision of Vertrees’ Japanese Maples.
-The only exception to this is the dissectum group.
+The only exception to this nomenclature policy is the dissectum group.
 Many of these should not technically have the word "dissectum" in the name.
 However, I have included it to make it obvious which have this very distinctive leaf shape.
 I hope this makes it easier for you to find what you want.

 Once you have decided upon the colour, then you must consider the habit.
 A dwarf specimen in the front of the border or do you imagine it in a beautiful planter on the patio?
 Perhaps a large tree is needed to hide an eyesore, or another size somewhere in between?